githubrick/ADDN/README.md

 Devices Requirement: iPhone 4S, iPhone 5/5s, iPhone 6/6s

-1.To run this application, the local server need to be installed and set.
+1. To run this application, the local server need to be installed and set.
 The steps are as followed:

   (1) Install XAMPP in the apple store.

   (2) Copy the file in API(the name is “project”) into the server apache html root directory (normally in your MAC: Applications/XAMPP/htdocs/).